inmation/WebStudio-docs/ReferenceDocs/widgets/tree/README.md

 }
 ```

+In case the search is used, it would be good to provide each node with an unique id.
+This way the underlying logic does not need to generate ids for each node.
+A custom id field can be configured.

 Assigning icons to nodes can be done via the `schema`.
 Nodes can have an arbitrary number of icons.
 By default the icons are positioned to the left of the node name.
 Icons can also be assigned on the right side of the node name.
 This can done by providing an `alignment` field with the value `leading` or `trailing` and a `position` field in the icon definition.
 With `rules` you can assign a specific icon depending on the data of a node.

 Icon position numbering: